 An activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
 Contracting officer prior approval is required for a change in scope to be allowable under an award.
+The process by which a Federal awarding agency determines that all applicable closeout competitive segment conference (domestic or international)

-The process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by closeout the grantee and the Federal awarding agency.
+The process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by the grantee and the Federal awarding agency.

 The initial project period recommended for support or each extension of a project period resulting from a renewal award.